Some of Willersey's Long History

 Mist on the hill, it always rains and it always will.

 These are early parish records.
 There is evidence of very early settlements in Willersey

 To avoid confusion, Willersley is a village in Herefordshire.
 Here is an intriguing story about it.
 Willersley Castle is in Derbyshire and Willersley Park is in Kent.
-Do note however that there is definitely only one Willersey.
+Do note however that there is definitely only one Willersey worldwide.

-On this 16th-century Sheldon Tapestry Map of Worcestershire and surrounding counties, Willersey is spelt Welosay.
+On this 16th century Sheldon Tapestry Map of Worcestershire and surrounding counties in the Bodleian Library in Oxford, Willersey is spelt Welosay.
 The churches in each town or village are quite accurately represented.
 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 This applied to people's names and also to place names.
 Between about 1280 to 1350 the following spellings of Willersey could be found :-

 Wylardesey, Wylardsey, Willesleye, Willerseye, Willersei, Willarseye, Wylardseye, Wyllardeseye, Wyllarseye and Wylareseye.